 • inflammation and swelling

-Eczema can appear red on lighter skin, while eczema on the skin of color may appear ashen, gray, darker brown, or purple.
+Eczema can appear red on lighter skin tones and ashen, gray, darker brown, or purple on darker skin tones.

 Psoriasis and eczema on the elbows can run in the family.
 Both conditions involve the immune system and can flare up when a person encounters various triggers.